 No. We see applicants from many different backgrounds, with every major discipline represented.
 Applicants to SIS are encouraged to have completed at least 24 hours of coursework relevant to international studies.
 These may include courses on economics, political science, history, sociology, anthropology, and philosophy, among other disciplines.

-In most cases, applicants can upload unofficial transcripts through the online application.
+In most cases, applicants who attended US-based (domestic) institutions may upload unofficial transcripts through the online application for admission review.
 Each submitted transcript must show the institution name, course title, grade and credits earned in each course, and the degree earned (if applicable).

 Admitted students who uploaded unofficial transcripts from a US institution will be required to submit official transcripts prior to enrolling.

-Students who attended institutions outside the US are welcome to upload their transcripts into the online application portal, but are still required to mail official transcripts with degree confirmation and English translation (if applicable) before their application can be reviewed.
+Students who attended institutions outside the US are welcome to upload their transcripts into the online application portal, but are still required to mail official transcripts with degree confirmation and English translation (if applicable) before their application can be reviewed for admission.

 An “official” transcript is a document that has been prepared, authenticated, and sealed by your institution.
-To be considered official, a transcript must be mailed, unopened, to our office.
+To be considered official, a transcript must be mailed unopened, or released via secure electronic transfer, directly from your institution to our office.

 An “unofficial” transcript is a document that has been opened and examined by the student or printed from an institution’s website before being submitted to SIS.
 Any transcript that you upload to your online application is considered “unofficial.”